TheThingsNetwork/docs/_content/gateways/kerlink-ibts/index.md

 ```

-It should respond something like:
+The response should look something like:

 ```
 {